 (h) When the resident is discharged permanently from the facility, including the location and manner of discharge.

-(2) Staff shall write care notes that are individualized, legible, time and dated chronologically, and signed by the writer.
+(2) Staff shall write care notes that are individualized, legible, dated, timed , and signed by the writer.

 E. The licensee shall maintain a resident's record for 5 years after the resident is discharged.

-F. If a program ceases operation, the licensee shall make arrangements to retain records as required by §D of this regulation.
+F. If an assisted living program ceases operation, the licensee shall make arrangements to retain records as required by §D of this regulation.

+G. If the assisted living program changes ownership, the prior owner shall provide all written and electronic resident records to the new owner in a usable format prior to the issuance of the new license.

 H. A licensee shall: